Asian stocks stumble on China tech worries

 European equity futures pointed to minor gains, with Euro Stoxx 50 futures marginally higher, while FTSE futures rose 0.1%.

-S&P 500 futures signalled a 0.2% dip for Tuesday's open, after the index closed 0.8% higher at a record on Friday.
-The Dow Jones Industrial Average (.DJI) rose 0.4% and the Nasdaq Composite (.IXIC) added 0.8% to also hit a record.
+S&P 500 futures signalled a 0.2% dip for Tuesday’s open, after the index closed 0.8% higher at a record on Friday.
+The Dow Jones Industrial Average rose 0.4% and the Nasdaq Composite added 0.8% to also hit a record. [.N]

 “The goldilocks print suggests there is no need to accelerate the tapering timeline or the implied rate hike profile,” Tapas Strickland, an analyst at National Australia Bank, wrote in a client note.